 We often have customers who wonder if it would be cheaper to cover both themselves and their partner using one life insurance policy.
 The short answer: maybe, but probably not.

 There are life insurance policies that cover both people in a marriage.
-Known as joint life insurance policies, these types of policies are typically permanent universal life insurance.
+A joint life insurance policy is typically permanent universal life insurance.
 Permanent life insurance policies are hybrid products that combine insurance with some type of savings or investment component, called the "cash value."
 While some joint life insurance policies are term policies — our preferred type of life insurance — we can’t suggest joint policies as a whole because the majority are permanent life insurance products.

 Instead, we think it makes a lot more sense to buy two separate term life insurance policies.
 Why?
 For starters, it’s usually cheaper than buying a joint life insurance policy.
 Term is typically four times less expensive than permanent, so even if you buy two policies, you’re saving about 50%.
 For a detailed look at both the pros and cons of joint life insurance policies, check out our guide.